Journal Papers And Recent Conference Papers (from 2012)

 Abstract: The paper deals with efficient distribution of timely information to flows of mobile devices.
 We consider the case where a set of Information Dissemination Devices (IDDs) broadcast a limited amount of information to passing mobile nodes that are moving along well-defined paths.
 This is the case, for example, in intelligent transportation systems.
 We develop a novel model that captures the main aspects of the problem, and define a new optimization problem we call MBMAP (Maximum Benefit Message Assignment Problem).
 We study the computational complexity of this problem in the global and local cases, and provide new approximation algorithms.

-Chip Topology Maintenance in Asynchronous Sensor Networks PDF Publication
+Topology Maintenance in Asynchronous Sensor Networks

 Reuven Cohen and Boris Kapchits